 CPF were subject to media attention and a lawsuit as one of the largest fishmeal purchasers in Thailand.
 Fishmeal attracts controversy because it can be produced as a result of illegal, unregulated and uncertified fishing.
-At the time, CPF issued responses in respect of the media coverage and a lawsuit, which set out their position in detail, along with the actions taken in mitigation.
+At the time, CPF issued responses in respect of the media coverage(1) and a lawsuit(2) which set out their position in detail, along with actions taken in mitigation.

-The Company and CPF have invested significant time and resources in collaborating with business partners and stakeholders to facilitate system level and industry wide improvements such as the Seafood Task Force.
+The Company and CPF have invested significant time and resources in collaborating with business partners and stakeholders to facilititate system level and industry wide improvements such as the Seafood Task Force.

-Seafood Taskforce which was established in 2014.
+We are an active and founder member of the Seafood Taskforce which was established in 2014.
 This is a multi-stakeholder collaboration in the Seafood Industry whose objective is to drive measurable social and environmental change through greater supply chain accountability, verification and transparency.
 Some of the achievements of the past year include implementation of a Port In Port Out mechanism with physical inspection of fishing vessels and their crews.
 Further advancements include working with the Thailand government departments to improve the legislative framework and the implementation of Vessel Monitoring Systems and training to assist in remote analysis of fishing vessels.
+Responsible Recruitment Practices are also being reviewed.